callmidrey/Project-4--Group-3/README.md

 Bootcamp Project 4- Project Title: Analyzing Home Credit Default Risk

 # Introduction
 This Project was conducted b 4 group members in the Data Analytics Bootcamp with the University of Toronto School of Continus Studies.
-The group members are Lovepreet Singh, Kashif Muhammad, Vinay Vattipally and Audrey Nkrumah.
+The group members are Lovepreet Singh, Muhammad Kashif, Vinay Vattipally and Audrey Nkrumah.

 Introduction to the Home Credit Default Risk dataset.